Delors/Course_W3M20014/5-aes-exercise.rst

     ``54 59 0B 1A``

-   Perform the step substitute bytes; i.e., apply the s-box transformation.
+   Perform the step *substitute bytes*; i.e., apply the s-box transformation.

   ..
 Solution: